rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 bin/hdfs dfs -put 100.txt input
 ```

-## Wordcount
+# Wordcount
 The Map-Reduce program we are going to work with will be a word counter.
 The basis of this program will be taken from [Hadoop's example code](https://hadoop.apache.org/docs/r2.9.2/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0).
-The wordcount code is put into `Wordcount.java`.
+The wordcount code is put into the file `Wordcount.java`.

-### Setup
+## Setup
-First we have to setup the enviroment vairables:
+Before we compile the `Wordcount.java` program we first have to setup the environment variables:
 ```
 export HADOOP_CLASSPATH=${JAVA_HOME}/lib/tools.jar
 ```

-We can now compile `Wordcount.java` and creat a jar (Java Archive):
+We can now compile `Wordcount.java` and create a jar (Java Archive):
 ```
 bin/hadoop com.sun.tools.javac.Main WordCount.java
 jar cf wc.jar WordCount*.class
 ```
-Finally we can run the code:
+Finally we can run the code with:
 ```
 bin/hadoop jar wc.jar WordCount input output
 ```

-### Reading and resetting output
+## Reading and resetting output
-Since the Wordcount Map-Reduce program will run on the Hadoop cluster the output will also be storen on the HDFS.
-To examine the output we can first copy the output of the Wordcount from the HDFS to our local (client) machine using the `dfs -get` command:
+Since the Wordcount Map-Reduce program will run on the Hadoop cluster the output will also be stored on the HDFS.
+To examine the output we can first copy the output of the wordcount program from the HDFS to our local (client) machine using the `dfs -get` command:

 ```
 bin/hdfs dfs -get output output